 About

-Serena Cant is currently Assistant Maritime Designation Adviser at Historic England, having spent nearly 20 years as a Maritime Data Officer, specialising in researching and recording shipwreck sites and documented wreck events which may be potential matches for wreck finds.
+Serena Cant is currently Maritime Research Specialist at Historic England, having spent nearly 30 years in maritime research, with a secondment to Marine Listing in 2014-16, specialising in researching and recording shipwreck sites and documented wreck events which may be potential matches for wreck finds.
 Over that time she has curated over 37,000 wreck records from prehistoric logboats to wrecks of the 20th century in English waters, a rich heritage which encompasses a wealth of histories: the ebb and flow of trade patterns, the fortunes of war, and the historic vagaries of the ever-changeable British weather.
-All these records are made publicly available via Pastscape.

 She has written extensively on various aspects of this rich shipwreck heritage with the aim of making it accessible to a wider audience and is the author of England’s Shipwreck Heritage: from logboats to U-boats (2013).